 One aspect of this is that basal metabolic rate can actually be reduced by PCOS.
 This looks to be relevant for BOTH those with and without insulin resistance, but more impactful for those with insulin resistance.

-It appears as though BMR can be 14-40% lower than what would be expected without PCOS.
+One study indicated that BMR can be 14-40% lower than what would be expected without PCOS.
 And it appears that those with less insulin resistance appear to be at the lower end of the spectrum and those with more insulin resistance are at the upper end of that range.

 Since BMR typically makes up 60-70% of total energy expenditure, this can have meaningful implications for weight management.

-The same rules still apply.
+If this is the case, the same rules still apply.
 To lose weight, a calorie deficit is required.
 This just changes the number of calories required.
 But having this knowledge definitely creates a level of empathy for those who are in this situation and struggling with their weight.

 Decreasing Carbohydrate Intake